 Although in this study, it was established that snakes do have an awareness of the limits of their body, there are still cases where they get stuck in hides.

 Therefore, it might be more of a problem with the random sizes of the hole of the hide, rather than the snakes themselves.

 Snakes hide due to their natural instinct.
 They do this in the wild as well as in captivity.
-If you have not seen your snake for weeks or it is apprehensive even when you are offering it food, it can be an insecurity problem.
+If you have not seen your snake for weeks or it is apprehensive even when you are offering it

 You can correct this by handling training, adding more hides, and maintaining the proper temperature.